SystemsApproach/5G/ran.rst

 4.1 Packet Processing Pipeline
 ------------------------------

-:ref:`Figure 4.1 <fig-pipeline>` shows the packet processing stages implemented by the base station.
+:numref:`Figure %s <fig-pipeline>` shows the packet processing stages implemented by the base station.
 These stages are specified by the 3GPP standard.
 Note that the figure depicts the base station as a pipeline (running left-to-right) but it is equally valid to view it as a protocol